-But having scouted for a year for a rehearsal space the two of them could rent, the determined Owens finally found a trash-filled basement on Main Street.
+Then, having scouted for a year for a rehearsal space the two of them could rent, the determined Owens finally found a trash-filled basement on Main Street.
 She and Parry never intended it as a performance venue.
 But a Deep Ellum street fair was coming up, so the two cleared out some of the boxes and staged their first independent production, fittingly called “Excavations.”
 It was a trilogy of Sam Shepard solos.
 Parry and Owens had to switch back-and-forth between performing and managing the lights.
 It was staged promenade-style because the place had no seating – just a Persian rug the two had found thrown out on the street.
 Parry and Owens had to name their space and couldn’t come up with anything other than what it was: Undermain.

 From such a scrappy, thrown-together start, it was ironic that eventually, the Undermain would pay to have the original Frank Lloyd Wright-designed seats at the Kalita Humphreys Theater refurbished and restored.
 They’d been removed in 1983 because of renovations.
-The seats were proudly installed in the Deep Ellum basement in 2010.
-It was a sign: Thanks in great part to Owens’ leadership, the Undermain had come to embody some of the best of North Texas theater history.
+The Wright seats were proudly installed in the Deep Ellum basement in 2010.
+It was a sign: Thanks in great part to Owens, the Undermain had come to embody some of the best of North Texas theater history.

 In 1984, Deep Ellum was the Wild West for Dallas-Fort Worth-area artists and musicians.
 They were filtering in for the low rents and the chance to turn vacant, disused repair shops, storefronts and warehouses into studios, nightclubs and performance venues.
-Thanks to the oil bust and the savings-and-loan scandal that triggered a mid-’80s recession in Texas, the plans to bulldoze much of Deep Ellum and put up apartment towers got shelved (for three decades – now they’re back).
+Thanks to the oil bust and the savings-and-loan scandal that triggered a mid-’80s recession in Texas, the plans to bulldoze much of Deep Ellum and put up blandly modern apartment towers got shelved (for three decades – now they’re back with a vengeance).
 As an unintended consequence, Dallas enjoyed probably its only true ‘wave’ of theater start-ups.
 It may have been the last time the city has ever had usable spaces ordinary artists could afford.
 It effectively transformed North Texas theater by creating, not just an interesting company or two.
 It showed there was something of an audience here (and the talent) for an entire ‘alternative’ theater scene – thanks, in part, to the maturing theater programs at SMU, University of Dallas, Baylor and UNT.
 Their graduates now could stick around awhile to do some daring stage work – before striking out for New York or LA.